yodrew/darkroomretreat/manuscript/protocol.md

 ## difficulty {#difficulty}

-### discomfort {#discomfort}

 An uncomfortable period usually occurs somewhere in the middle of the retreat, lasting minutes to hours.
 It's like a bout of pain while convalescing in a hospital.
 But now it is the soul that heals.

+### discomfort {#discomfort}

 You might feel tense, like crawling in your skin.
 You might curl up and cry.
 It's perfectly natural.
 You have provided the organism a chance to work something out, and it is doing so.

-- if lack of movement slowly contributed to discomfort, exercise will instantly help
+Let it happen.

+If discomfort feels like too much, examine your basic conditions like a hygienist.

+- first make sure you are drinking water and exercising enough.
+Both these can instantly ease discomfort.
+Maximums: 4L water and 2 hours exercise
+- are you safe?
+- is your bed comfortable?
+- do you have enough fresh air and warmth?
+- is it quiet enough? are any noises bothering you?
+- is it totally dark?
+- has food been good?
+- do you need to pee, poop, or bathe?
+- is anything else not working?
-- call your supporter if you need company
+- do you need a few words with your supporter?

-- try the techniques in the phobia section
+If the process still feels too fast or intense for you:

+- sensation functions as a brake on the process
+    - talk or sing to yourself or play an instrument
-- sensation functions as a brake on the process.
-If red light does not help, try music.
-If you still can't stand it, use natural light.
-Apply it by slowly uncovering the window or opening the door as much and long as needed.
+    - turn on a faint red LED light
+    - if you still can't stand it, use natural light.
+Slowly uncover the window or open the door as much and long as needed.
 Start with eyes closed and turned away from the light.
 Open your eyes, but do not look into the light directly.
 If this is insufficient, step outside.
 When you feel calm again, go back into darkness again.
+- more techniques in the phobia section below

-In some case, retreating can feel unbearably difficult.
-It is perfectly alright to not resume darkness at this time.
+Sometimes, waiting it out works.
+Just enduring.
+Hanging on.
+In some case, retreating can feel unbearably difficult.  it is perfectly alright to not resume darkness at this time.
 Darkness is natural, but reacquaintance can take time and must not be rushed.
 Perhaps reflection on your experience will show why you could not proceed.
 Perhaps something unexpected will change and you can try again later.
 Perhaps something else is more important for your life now.
 There is no rush.

 ### phobias {#phobias}

 Those with phobias related to darkness (eg, superstition, claustrophobia, fear of the dark) can still retreat using these techniques:

 - red light: Keep a red LED light next to your bed (pure red light gives no signal to the pineal gland to wake you up).
-If anxiety or panic become too great, turn on the light till you feel better.
+If anxiety or panic become too great, turn on the light for a minute.
+This is a last resort.
+Don't do this regularly.
 - microretreat: retreat for five seconds.
 Then take a break in red light till you feel ready for the next microretreat.
 Gradually increase the length of the micro-retreats and decrease the breaks.
 Do this for 15 minutes.
 The next night, go 30 minutes, etc.
 - companion: retreat with another person inside or near the darkroom till you feel ok alone
 - reason: go over the facts of your situation in your mind.
 What evidence do you have for what you fear?
 You can learn to recognize and dismiss arbitrary (baseless) ideas.*